nomidi/silverstripe-seo-hero-tool/README.md

 `WithoutSpace: true` defines that no blank will be entered between each entry.
 `SiteConfigTitle: true` defines that the Title from the SiteConfig will be added at the end.
 `FBType: artice` defines, that all sites of the type TestPage will have as og:type the value of `article`.
 The default value here is `website`.
+`FBImage: $myFBImageFunc` defines, that all sites of the type TestPage will have as og:image the URL Image of `$myFBImageFunc`.

 #### Important to know
  - It is not possible to define has-many or many-many connections directly.
 To do so please create a method in your class which returns the wanted value and use then the method via `$myMethodName()`.